-What they all share is a hands-on approach.
-Every one of these programs combines Jewish learning with getting outdoors.
-There is strong evidence across all of these programs that alumni become more Jewishly involved and more environmentally active.
+What they all share is that they are hands-on.
+Every one of these programs combines Jewish learning, getting outdoors, learning and doing.
+There is strong evidence across all of these programs that program alumni become more Jewishly involved and more environmentally active.